an4s911/100-days-of-code/log.md

 **Thoughts**: While making the game learned about `Math.floor()` and `Math.random()` functions that are available built-in to browsers I guess.

 **Link to Work**: [Number guessing game](https://an4s911.github.io/projects/number-guessing-game)

+### Day 5: 17th Ocotober Sunday

+**Today's Progress**: Understood the 2 types of errors, syntax errors and logical errors (or bugs as we call it).

+**Thoughts**: Syntax errors are quite easy to tackle and fix becuase it provides an error message which can be looked up in a documentation or some online platform for a solution.

+But the logical errors could end up being a bit complicated.
+It could take some time to debug the problem (might take even hours or days).

 <!-- **Thoughts:** I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
 Canvas is still new for me, but I managed to figure out some basic functionality. -->

 <!--